garden-io/garden/docs/reference/module-types/jib-container.md

   # Specify the image format in the resulting tar file.
 Only used if `tarOnly: true`.
   tarFormat: docker

+  # Defines the location of the custom executable Gradle binary.
+  #
+  # If not provided, then the Gradle binary available in the working directory will be used.
+  # If no Gradle binary found in the working dir, then Gradle 7.5.1 will be downloaded and used.
+  #
+  # **Note!** Either `jdkVersion` or `jdkPath` will be used to define `JAVA_HOME` environment variable for the custom
+  # Gradle.
+  # To ensure a system JDK usage, please set `jdkPath` to `${local.env.JAVA_HOME}`.
+  gradlePath:

   # Defines the location of the custom executable Maven binary.
   #
   # **Note!** Either `jdkVersion` or `jdkPath` will be used to define `JAVA_HOME` environment variable for the custom